aaravin/job-spotter/README.md

 # JobSpotter

-> Jobs finder and analzyer
+> Find, compare, and analyze new jobs

 ## Team